LitVerse-Org/LitVerse/README.md

 npm run dev
 ```

-Now, navigate to `http://localhost:3000/{page file name}` in your browser to see the app running.
+Now, navigate to `http://localhost:3000/{page file name}` in your browser to see the app running, and append the page file name that you want to view (optional).

 ## Database Visualizer